|

 IAs smart systems expand across Brazil, facility management is shifting toward connected buildings supported by national IoT and AI strategies.
 Wider 5G access allows real-time data flow, and digital platforms help managers monitor conditions, adjust energy use, and improve daily operations.
 Sensors track temperature, humidity, occupancy, and equipment status, and these inputs guide automated changes that lower energy use and reduce costs.
 Remote security tools, access control, and mobile features also strengthen oversight and improve comfort for occupants who want simple, app-based control of building services.

 Energy planning has become more precise because connected tools show how lighting, heating, and cooling behave across different zones.
 Managers can spot patterns, plan upgrades, and limit waste with clear evidence from building data.
-Predictive systems warn teams before failures occur, which cuts disruptions and extends the life of equipment.
+Predictive systems warn teams before failures occur, reducing disruptions and extending equipment life.
 Touchless controls gained attention after the pandemic and remain in use because they support safer shared spaces and smooth building operations.

-Sustainability is another major theme, supported by rules that guide waste control, recycling, and responsible materials use.
+Sustainability is another major theme, supported by regulations that govern waste management, recycling, and responsible materials use.
 Authorities continue to enforce emissions limits and resource standards, and managers adjust programs to meet these targets.
 Certification demand is rising, and programs such as LEED and AQUA-HQE are influencing operational choices.
 This push strengthens the environmental performance of buildings as managers adopt efficient lighting, HVAC upgrades, renewable power, and advanced water-saving systems.

 Rules tied to solid-waste plans require detailed tracking of disposal and recycling, and many teams now maintain structured programs that meet both compliance needs and corporate goals.
 Water planning is also important in regions facing shortages, and connected tools help teams monitor use and reduce waste.
 These shifts reflect stronger interest in responsible building management supported by federal plans, expanding connectivity, and clear expectations from clients who want operations built on efficiency, data, and sustainability.